MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

 ```

-Let's try to make a first call to our countries API.
+Let's initiate our first request to the countries API.

 ```sh
 curl 'countries.oto.tools:9999/' \